 Once organizations have gone beyond the basics of establishing an inclusive work culture, it’s time to focus on the communication strategy.
-In a global team, people speak different languages, have different cultures, life experiences, and live in different time zones.
-It can be tricky to navigate, as HR and colleagues try to strike the right balance between being respectful and avoiding stereotyping.
+In a global team, people speak different languages, have different cultures and life experiences, and live in different time zones.
+It can be tricky to navigate as HR and colleagues try to strike the right balance between being respectful and avoiding stereotyping.

 10 Tips for Effective Communication in a Global Team

 Ensure everyone receives company-wide communications in their preferred language

 One of the strongest advantages of an international team is the language capabilities people bring.
 Native speakers or bilingual employees allow organizations to build the human connections Google Translate never could.
 They understand cultural nuances and colloquialisms and know the ins and outs of the market.